-You should plan on arriving at camp each day between 8:00 am and 8:30 am to check in at the Camp Check-in tent found in the main parking lot.
-You are not required to ride the bus but are welcome to enjoy this free transportation.
+You should plan on arriving at camp each day between 7:45 am and 8:30 am to check in at the Camp Check-in tent found next to the main parking lot.
+You are not required to ride the bus but are welcome to enjoy this available transportation option.
 When you check-in, you can finalize all fees, place orders for additional parents for lunch, complete medical forms and pick up your t-shirts and patches for all campers in your unit.
 If you arrive after this time, please come to the Camp Office if no one is available in the check-in tent.

-One adult per pack is asked to report to the Check-in Tent to take attendance and receive group assignments and program books.
-These program books will contain a breakdown of the various program locations along with maps indicating where each activity will be held.
+One adult per pack is asked to report to the Check-in Tent to take attendance and receive group assignments and program materials.
+These program materials will contain a breakdown of the various program locations along with maps indicating where each activity will be held.